ember-digital/dev-test/README.md

     * [Exercise 1: Visualising Compensation and Benefits](exercise1/README.md)
     * [Exercise 2: Upload, Store and Display Data](exercise2/README.md)

-5. When complete, email a link to the repo and any additional instructions (which are not in the README.md) to jobs@ember.co.
+5. When complete, email a link to the repo and any additional instructions (which are not in the README.md) to salla@ember.co.

 6. We'll review your submission and get back to you within 3 business days.